 The Renton Accessible Playground is a joint effort of the City of Renton, the Renton School District and Renton Rotary.
 The City is working with and actively seeking additional funding partners.
 The accessible playground is being designed for all abilities and will be co-located on the North Highlands Neighborhood Center and the Hillcrest Early Childhood Learning Center properties.
-The estimated completion date is late 2013.
+The playground is open seven days a week, dawn to dusk.
 Read more.

 Parks, Recreation, and Natural Areas Plan